jbavari/jbavari.github.io/source/_posts/2020-01-02-knowledge-consumption-routine.markdown

 I'd say I spend about 5-20 minutes sometimes longer, varying from available article content and the interest of content to me.

 * Hacker News posts - any that tickle my brain (it's a lot)
-* Related professional topics in my work hours (elixir posts, postgres, programming, system design, etc)
+* Related professional topics in my work hours (software related, leadership articles, system design, etc)

 ## Physical books

 At anytime, I have a stack of about 2-3 books that I want to read.
 I get these from many sources, and right now, there is no rhyme or reason to my choosing of a physical book over an e-book.

 How I choose the books is still a mystery to me.
 At the time of writing this, I have a few piled up on my bookshelf ready to be read.
 At the time of writing this, my queue is: Black Box Thinking, The Black Swan, Getting to Yes, and Aware.

 I'll usually ask for books for any gifts any want to give me as a go-to when someone asks what I'd like.